TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Team_Spirit/Team_Spirit_Detail_Design.md

 N - Channel MOSFET:

 The N - Channel MOSFET can supply a max of 30 A of drain current.
-The switching time of the MOSFET is 128 ns.
+The switching time of the MOSFET is 128 ns and the maximum required switching speed by design is 250 ms. The G terminal of the MOSFET must recieve a signal of 5V to place the MOSFET in triode mode.
+The MOSFET must be in triode mode to supply the neccessary current to the circuit.

 Drain: